Himolde-IBE110/Labs/Security/README.md

 90f441eed2c426e09ae41eb53095623e,642,
 5e815814b6c62056f25078ef388f1b53,987
 ```
-Got it?
-Need to add the salt!
-In this case, salts are representations of integers as strings.
-Use the length field to determine which hash function was used.
-Then compute the brute force passwords using the corresponding salt and dict / words dictionary from the file.

-One way to avoid precomputed tables is to use the mechanism of salting.
-One of the characteristics of hashing algorithms is that they are numerically unstable: a small change in input generates a
-drastic change in output.
-In salting a string (salt) is added
-prefix the message before computing the hash.

 ## Encryption
 Hash functions work well for authentication applications because they are unidirectional, making the message unintelligible.
 For bidirectional applications (such as message exchange) where it is desirable to retrieve the message in its original format, encryption algorithms - or ciphers - are commonly used.
 Encryption is used to prevent the content of messages intercepted during a communication from being understood by unauthorized entities.
 For this, the two entities involved in the communication use additional information (keys) that allow to encrypt and decrypt messages.
 Encryption algorithms can be **symmetric**, where the encryption and decryption keys are the same, or asymmetric otherwise.
 In block-level algorithms, messages are processed in blocks, while in stream algorithms, operations are done byte by byte.